School Meals Menu

 However, the government gives the school an additional £1,300 Pupil Premium funding for every child, in either key stage, who qualifies for Free School Meals because their parents/carers are in receipt of any of these benefits:

 - Income-based Jobseekers Allowance

 - Support from NASS (National Asylum Support Service) under part 6 of the Immigration and Asylum Act 1999

 - the guarantee element of State Pension Credit

 - Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190

 - Universal Credit.

-Pupil Premium money is used to support your child's education.
+Pupil Premium money is used for individually targeted support for your child's education.

-Hillcrest also gives children on Pupil Premium 20% reduction on the cost of all school trips (this is reviewed each academic year).
+Hillcrest also gives children on Pupil Premium 20% reduction on the cost of all school trips and visits.

 It's easy to find out whether you qualify - click here to go straight to the website where you will get an immediate answer.
 If you would like help with your application please contact the school office.